 At one point the trail passed exceedingly close to the river, as the path wound up on a sandy bank.
 There were a few places where a misplaced foot or loss of balance would have assuredly resulted in sliding into the water, but it was also an indication that we were almost there.

 Every campsite became a countdown to arrival as we searched for the tell-tale brown carsonite markers.
-We passed unmarked spring across from Camp 7 where the group of women we had leap-frogged earlier in the day were filtering water, so didn’t get a good look at it, apart from eyeing its location.
+We passed an unmarked spring across from Camp 7 where the group of women we had leap-frogged earlier in the day were filtering water, so didn’t get a good look at it, apart from eyeing its location.
 And then one last decline into a grove of Ponderosa Pine where the markers for Camps 8 and 9 straddled the trail.

 Overnight Camping in Kolob Canyon Area of Zion NP

 La Verkin #8 is a very large primitive campsite situated below Gregory Butte.
 It would be our home for the night.
-Up to 12 campers are allowed to occupy this site and once and it is more than adequate.
+Up to 12 campers are allowed to occupy this site at once and it is more than adequate.
 I’ve also seen it named ‘Flat Rock Camp’ in various places which accurately names one of the most distinguishing features of the site: a large flat rock just past the campsite entrance that became the de facto sitting area.
 It was the camp ‘living room’, so to speak.

 Previous backpackers had arranged a few smaller sandstone rocks into a camp ‘kitchen’ which was the perfect size for balancing a Jetboil and bowl.
 There were also at least two good, flat places to pitch a tent on opposite ends of the site that provided relative privacy from each other: one near the heart of the campsite tucked under some pines and another off to the left behind the flat rock.
 It felt like we had a veritable two bedroom house in the wilderness.